blaquewithaq/docuverse/README.md

-# DoxForge
+# Docuverse

-A doxygen to markdown converter.
+A tool to generate and mutate documentation from various 3rd party sources into templated markdown.